Mergifyio/daiquiri/doc/source/index.rst

 You can specify different outputs with different formatters.
-The `daiquiri.output` module provides a collection of `Output` classes that you can use to your liking to configut the logging output.
-Any number of output can bex configured.
+The `daiquiri.output` module provides a collection of `Output` classes that you can use to your liking to configure the logging output.
+Any number of output can be configured.

 .. literalinclude:: ../../examples/output.py